A meaty low carb stuffed peppers recipe that makes a tasty keto friendly meal. It can even be made ahead and frozen for an easy meal any time.

 You'd never know these low carb stuffed peppers were made with venison instead of beef.
 Adding tomatoes is one way to hide any gamey taste.

-If you aren’t a fan of peppers, you can easily stuff the ground meat mixture into zucchini or squash.
+If you aren't a fan of bell peppers, or peppers in general, you can easily stuff the ground meat mixture into zucchini or squash.
 But, bell peppers tend to hold the stuffing much better unless you are using a round squash.

 You can also change up the cheese topping to suit your preferences.
 I had some slices of Colby Jack and mozzarella cheese so that's what I used.